application-research/delta-dm/docs/api.md

 ### GET /health
 - Checks to ensure delta-dm and delta are running
 - Returns back the Delta instance ID, which can be used for further troubleshooting
+- Returns versions and commit hashes of DDM and Delta

 #### Request Params
 <nil>